Commencement 2018 Information Sheet

-If you plan to walk in the 2016 TFT Commencement ceremony and/or want to ensure your name is listed in the TFT Commencement program, you MUST register by logging into the TFT intranet.
-Information about registering for the 2016 TFT Commencement will be sent to TFT student later in the Winter Quarter.
+If you plan to walk in the 2018 TFT Commencement ceremony and/or want to ensure your name is listed in the TFT Commencement program, you MUST register by logging into the TFT intranet.
+Information about registering for the 2018 TFT Commencement will be sent to TFT students in late Winter Quarter/early Spring Quarter.

 Registering for Commencement does not confirm that you have completed all of the necessary steps to receive your degree.
 Undergraduates still need to declare degree candidacy and perform all steps needed to graduate.
 Please see your counselor if you have questions.

 You must identify the term you expect to complete degree requirements by logging on to myUCLA.
 This should be done prior to completing 160 units.
 The identified term must fall within the academic year (4 quarters) subsequent to the term in which you reach or expect to reach 160 units.

 After completing 160 or more units, a fee will be assessed by URSA each time the "degree expected term" is changed.
 Any changes should be done by assessing myUCLA.
 If you are a current-term or past-term candidate over the unit limit, you can only change your "degree expected term."
 You must use the declaration of candidacy form at www.registrar.ucla.edu/forms for this purpose.

 If you do not complete all degree requirements in your "degree expected term," you must declare a new degree term.